ahopgood/Vagrant-Puppet/modules/jenkins/README.markdown

 ## ToDo
 ### CentOS
 ### Ubuntu
-* Create a credentials.xml file for adding our github token.
+* **done** Create a credentials.xml file for adding our github token.
 Need to provide a credentials version from our plugin file
 * **done** Create a directory for the seed job in the jobs folder where the folder name is the job name
 * **done** Create a config.xml file
 * **done** xmlstarlet -> create a definition for pretty_print to allow for reuse.